marco-michel/TimeEvolver/README.md

 * ``0`` Success
 * ``1`` Lucky breakdown
 * ``2`` Analytic error was smaller than the estimated total round-off error.
 However, the estimate for the round-off error was below the requested tolerance, so the result is probably trustable.
+* ``3`` The TimeEvolution was aborted by request of an observable.
+KrylovReturn only contains results up until exception was thrown.
+Note that warnings that have been thrown up until this point are not retrievable.
 * ``10`` Critical Warning: Numerical error estimate was larger than analytic error in at least one substep.
 Requested accuacy was probably not achived.
 * ``11`` Critical Warning: Total numerical error estimate was larger than the total analytic error.
 Requested accuacy was probably not achived.
 * ``20`` Critical Warning: Numerical integration of the error integral failed.
 * ``30`` Critical Warning: Norm of state vector deviates more than the given accuaracy from 1.
 * ``100`` Critical Warning: Multible errors occured.
-* ``1000`` The TimeEvolution was aborted by request of an observable.
-KrylovReturn only contains results up until exception was thrown.
-Note that warnings that have been thrown up until this point are not retrievable at this moment.

 # Build Documentation